About the Journal

 Focus and Scope

 This journal is led by the PROFILE research group at Departamento de Lenguas Extranjeras—Universidad Nacional de Colombia, Bogota campus.
 It is a publication mainly concerned with sharing the results of classroom research projects, reflections and innovations undertaken by teachers of English as a second or foreign language as well as by teacher educators and novice teacher-researchers.
 Starting from the assumption that our professional knowledge is enriched by different members of our academic community, the journal welcomes papers from different parts of the world, diverse educational levels and wide-ranging contexts.
-In sum, the Profile journal belongs to the area of education; it deals with topics regarding the learning and teaching of English as a second or foreign language and teacher education in the same field.
+In sum, the Profile journal belongs to the areas of language education and applied linguistics; it deals with topics regarding the learning and teaching of English as a second or foreign language and teacher education in the same field.
 It is addressed to an international readership of pre- and in-service teachers.

 Peer Review Process

-Each new submission is initially reviewed by the editor to determine the suitability of a manuscript and to identify whether all the requirements have been met (see Author Guidelines; at this point the manuscript is also screened with a similarity-detection software to identify the percentage of similarity with other sources).
+Each new submission is initially reviewed by the Editor to determine the suitability of a manuscript and to identify whether all the requirements have been met (see Author Guidelines).
+At this point the manuscript is also screened with a similarity-detection software to identify the percentage of similarity with other sources.

-The approved manuscripts go through a double blind peer review process that takes four to five months, provided that there are no unexpected delays.
 Initially, two external reviewers will be assigned to each manuscript.
 Reviewers’ names will not be made available to authors under any circumstances.
 Similarly, the authors' identities are concealed from reviewers during the evaluation process.
 Authors should wait approximately four to five months until notification of a decision by the editor.
 If an article is accepted after having been read by at least two external reviewers, authors should be ready to revise it if necessary and to meet deadlines established by the editor to complete the editing processes.
 The Profile editor reserves the right to make editorial changes in the manuscripts recommended for publication for the purpose of clarity, concision, or style.

 Reviewers will have four weeks to prepare their feedback and they can give one of three possible recommendations after reviewing a manuscript: (a) recommended for publication, (b) revise and resubmit, or (c) rejected.
 If the concepts from the two reviewers are at odds, the following scenarios may arise: